arjit-32/csprimer/src/content/articles/dl-combinational-circuits.md

 ### 4. Demultiplexer (DEMUX)

 Routes one input to one of many outputs based on selector bits.
 Its like a reverse MUX, directing data to a chosen path.
+Ideal for distributing data to multiple destinations

  ![De-Multiplexer](https://res.cloudinary.com/dwa6rcttw/image/upload/v1747985754/demultiplexer_z5ku8b.png)